Ovilia/blog/_posts/2014-08-03-make-your-own-social-sharing-bar-with-jekyll.md

 We can use URL shorten services like <a href="https://goo.gl/" target="_blank">https://goo.gl/</a>.

+> For Google Plus, however, you may probably want to use original URL rather than shortened one, since it will fail to craw content if you use the shortened URL.

 After we get the shortened URL, we should add it to each post.

 {% highlight text %}